 Our flesh does not care about that, however.
 It just wants what it wants, when it wants it!

-Without that, He would not have risen again on the third day to newness of life, giving us the opportunity for a newness of life in Him!
+Because Jesus rose from the grave on the third day.
+He gave us the opportunity for newness of life in Him!

 So the next time the flesh tries to fake you out with self-pity in the midst of suffering, give yourself a reality check.

 Consider Jesus.
 He is the author and finisher of your faith.

 He has begun a good work in you.
 Stay faithful to follow Him daily and press on, knowing that suffering is temporary.

 For I consider that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us.”

 Take heart, knowing that the Spiritual maturity and resilience you gain through trusting Jesus in the midst of suffering will be eternal.